ezhes/HTMLFastParse/README.md

 * An extensible architecture which allows you to add and remove tags as necessary for your application

 ### Using it
-Copy everything from HTMLFastParse/C Mode into your project.
+Copy everything the folder `HTMLFastParse` into your project.

 If you're using Objective-C simply import `FormatToAttributedString.h`.
 If you're using Swift you'll need to import `FormatToAttributedString.h` in your `???-Bridge-Header.h` instead.